pjward5656/applicant_challenge/README.md

 ## Question 2

-Count how many observations (in the original, wide data) have "donkey", "zebra", and "horse" in any of `v1, v2, v3, v4, v5`.
+Count the number of IDs that have "donkey", the number of observations that have "zebra", and the number of observations that have "horse" in any of `v1, v2, v3, v4, v5`.
 You should have separate counts for "donkey", "horse" and "zebra".

 ## Question 3